opencontext/oc-docker/README.md

 One common need while the oc-docker compose is up and running would be to update the software in the Open Context container.
 To do so quickly, simply:

 ```
-# This updates to the latest head of the new-schema-1 branch:
+# This updates to the latest head of the staging branch:

-docker exec -it oc git -C /open-context-py reset --hard origin/new-schema-1
+docker exec -it oc git -C /open-context-py reset --hard origin/staging

 # Now restart the container:
-docker-compose restart oc
+docker compose restart oc
 ```